DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 (systemd-using) Debian-based Linux distributions, and reasonably similar when using other distributions.
 You'll also need full **root privileges** on the system.

+Hopefully this Howto is also useful if you only want to do some of these things (maybe set up a public Forgejo instance, or just a Wireguard server without Forgejo on it).

 **Note:** You'll often need to enter commands in the shell.
 The following convention will be used:

 `$ some_command --some argument`